-This course is designed to expose the student to the importance and significance of nutrition in health and physical education.
-Upon successful completion of the course, the student will demonstrate an understanding of these topics.
-Objective tests will be administered to evaluate student performance.
-Written and oral reports are required.
-One hour of lecture per week.
+This course emphasizes the development of physical education and sports and their understanding of the philosophy, history, and objectives of physical education.
+The student will be exposed to career opportunities in the field by participating in several field trips.
+Periodic objective interaction.
+Upon successful completion of the course, the student will demonstrate an tests will be administered.
+Written reports are required.
+Three hours of lecture per week.